AxisVM/pyaxisvm/README.md

 * build extension modules

+on top of that, **PyAxisVM** ehnaces the type library with python's slicing mechanism and context management that enables writing clean, concise, and radable code.

 ## **Documentation and Issues**

 The ***AxisVM API Reference Guide*** is available in pdf format,  you can download it _[***here***](https://axisvm.eu/axisvm-downloads/#application)_.

-It is highly recommended to install `pyaxisvm` in a dedicated virtual enviroment to avoid conflicts with other libraries.
+It is highly recommended to install **PyAxisVM** in a dedicated virtual enviroment to avoid conflicts with other libraries.
 Onw of the reasons for this is that the `comtypes` package throws an error for empty SafeArrays.
 This issue is solved and a pull request has been made.
-Because of this, until the request gets accepted, it is important to uninstall exisitng installations of `comtypes` before installing `pyaxisvm`.
-When you install `pyaxisvm`, a corrected version of `comtypes` gets installed automatically.
-Installing `pyaxisvm` in a dedicated virtual enviroment naturally dissolves the possible conflicts.
+Because of this, until the request gets accepted, it is important to uninstall exisitng installations of `comtypes` before installing **PyAxisVM**.
+When you install **PyAxisVM**, a corrected version of `comtypes` gets installed automatically.
+Installing **PyAxisVM** in a dedicated virtual enviroment naturally dissolves this issue.

 Please feel free to post issues and other questions at PyAxisVM Issues.
 This is the best place to post questions and code.